SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Creating_and_configuring_dashboards/Creating_a_dashboard_based_on_an_example.md

 # Creating a dashboard based on an example

 Instead of creating a dashboard from scratch, you can instead first import an example dashboard and then edit this dashboard.

-To do so:
+> [!NOTE]

-1. Make sure the example dashboards can be found in the folder *C:\\Skyline DataMiner\\ImportDashboards* on the server.
-Any dashboard that is placed in this folder will become available for import.
+> Importing example dashboards is only possible if such dashboards have been placed in the folder *C:\\Skyline DataMiner\\ImportDashboards* on the server.

 1. On the homepage of the app, click *Start with an example dashboard*.